Of Course He's Dead: Ratings

 "Of Course He's Dead" was a 60-minute episode that originally aired on February 19, 2015, on CBS.
-The finale was viewed by 13.52 million viewers and received a 3.2 rating/9% share among adults between the ages of 18 and 49.
+The series finale was viewed by 13.52 million viewers and received a 3.2 rating/9% share among adults between the ages of 18 and 49.
 This means that it was seen by 3.2 percent of all 18- to 49-year-olds, and 9 percent of all 18- to 49-year-olds watching television at the time of the broadcast.
 This marked a significant increase, of over four million viewers, in the ratings from the previous episode, "Don't Give a Monkey a Gun".
 It also ranks as the highest rated episode of the season, as well as the highest-rated episode for the series since the tenth season entry "Bazinga!
 That's from a TV Show", which was viewed by 13.71 million viewers and received a 3.9/12% share.
-The episode ranked second in its timeslot, being beaten by the ABC drama series Scandal.
+The episode ranked second in its timeslot, being beaten by the American political thriller television series Scandal on ABC.